Bulbatronik/Nokia-Hard-Spectrum-Partitioning/README.md

 ## Overview

-The problem formulation and the assistance for the project was provided by **Nokia BELL LABs Vimercate** within the initiative *Adopt a course* between the companies and Politecnico di Milano.
+The problem formulation and the assistance for the project were provided by **Nokia BELL LABs Vimercate** within the initiative *Adopt a course* between the companies and Politecnico di Milano.

 The goal of the project is to assess overall spectral efficiency in a network with multiple channel widths, where the fiber spectrum is hardly divided into 2 sections: 50GHz and 75GHz.
 For each service, the tool must decide if it is better to route it using modulation formats at 50GHz or 75GHz bandwidth; and the optical channel is routed only in the spectrum part associated with its width.
 A more illustrative description of the `Routing and Spectrum Allocation (RSA)` problem is provided in [this file](materials/CND_Lab3_2023.pdf).